ethical-karan/Readme/README.md

 - 🎓 B.Tech in Computer Science at **LTCE, Mumbai University** — specializing in IoT, Cyber Security & Blockchain
 - 🔐 Breaking things (legally) to learn how to defend them
 - 🌐 Building a strong foundation in networking, ethical hacking & vulnerability assessment
+- 🔍 Diving into **cybersecurity** — from CLI-based recon and OSINT to CVE hunting and vulnerability scanning
 - 🔧 Exploring **embedded systems & IoT security** (ESP32, Raspberry Pi Pico W, Arduino) alongside my security track
 ---